 Staff: 80 skilled staff in the UK.
 Chief executive, Ian Irwin

-Financials: profits jumped this year to £494,000 from £364,000 a year earlier on revenue up £1m to £13.2m, although UK sales were broadly flat at £2.3 m.
-Sales are growing at a fair clip, with military exports growing around the world and especially strongly in the EU.
+Financials: profits jumped this year to £494,000 from £364,000 a year earlier on revenue up £1m to £13.2m, with UK sales were flat at £2.3 m.
+Sales are growing ...with military exports growing around the world and especially strongly in the EU.

 BDO: accounting firm - London